COSC3020/parallel-mergesort-kkrweb/README.md

 The `solvePartition` operations represent independent work units, while the `reduceMerge` create applicable dependencies as intended.

-[Refrence to DAG logic.
-Cite help used.
-I had no clue what a DAG meant
+The computation can be modeled as a DAG directed acyclic graph where nodes correspond to computational tasks.

+Each sorting operation in `solvePartition` becomes an independent node that could execute in parallel.

+The `reduceMerge` operations establish dependencies between nodes forming the DAG's potential edges.

+The longest path through this graph determines the algorithm's span.

+This path starts with the initial partition sorting and proceeds through each necessary merge operation.

+The independent partition sorts allow for parallel execution, while the merging processes force sequential functionality.

+This graph structure explains how the implementation preserves parallel complexity characteristics.

+The `solvePartition` nodes represent parallel work units that could theoretically execute concurrently.

+The `reduceMerge` edges create the critical path that limits overall execution time.

+The DAG model shows why the span analysis holds despite sequential execution.

+The algorithm's structure maintains the same task dependencies that would exist in a parallel system.

+This validates the theoretical complexity analysis through the computation's graph properties that still stand as they would if this parallel implementation was true in (working) form rather than theory.

-The worst case occurs when the algorithm must fully sort each partition and execute all merge steps.
+Overall, the worst case occurs when the algorithm must fully sort each partition and execute all merge steps.

 The $Θ((n/p) * log n + n log p)$ bound considers both parallel sorting and sequential merging costs.